jameslee8611/CustomizedSocialPage/README.md

 2. MixeditUp
     - This source is commercial/non-commercial open source.
 Since our product is not commercial now,  we are considered non-commercial developers.
 However, if it is running on the actual server and service to customers, we will buy its license.

+Of course this project is individual, all the copy rights are on our developers.